mitch-parker/rascore/README.md

 *rascore* is a tool for analyzing RAS structures (KRAS, NRAS, and HRAS) by the conformations of their catalytic switch 1 (SW1) and switch 2 (SW2) loops.
 In addition, *rascore* can be used to search and query an updatable database of all available RAS structures in the Protein Data Bank with their SW1 and SW2 loops conformationally classified and their molecular contents annotated (e.g., mutation status, nucleotide state, bound proteins, small molecule inhibitors, etc.).

-Details of our RAS conformational classification are provided on *BioArxiv* in the manuscript: **An expanded classification of active, inactive and druggable RAS conformations.** We hope that researchers will use *rascore* to gain novel insights into RAS biology and drug discovery.
+Details of our RAS conformational classification are provided on *bioArxiv* in the manuscript: **An expanded classification of active, inactive and druggable RAS conformations.** We hope that researchers will use *rascore* to gain novel insights into RAS biology and drug discovery.

 # Graphical User Interface (GUI) Application

-A continually updated version of the *rascore* database is hosted on Streamlit at https://share.streamlit.io/mitch-parker/rascore/main/src/rascore/rascore_gui.py.
+A continually updated version of the *rascore* database is hosted on Streamlit at http://dunbrack.fccc.edu/rascore/ or https://share.streamlit.io/mitch-parker/rascore/main/src/rascore/rascore_gui.py.
 A version of the GUI applicaiton with extra user functionality can be run with a local installation.

 # Local Installation